-Be More is a weekly one-on-one podcast about how everyone can thrive in the new world of work, hosted by Peakon’s Chief Evangelist, Patrick Cournoyer.
-This week: Gareth Jones, Chief Executive at Headstart, on vulnerability, rocket ships, and reshaping the workplace from a place of trust.
+Be More is a weekly one-on-one podcast about how everyone can thrive in the new world of work, hosted by Workday’s Patrick Cournoyer.
+This week: Gareth Jones, chief executive officer at Headstart, on vulnerability, rocket ships, and reshaping the workplace from a place of trust.

 A lot has been made of the shift in work instigated by COVID-19.
 Whether it’s the necessity of creating remote working options, or a renewed focus on employee wellbeing, we’ve all felt a change in our workplaces.
 But for Gareth Jones, CEO at Headstart, that shift is potentially superficial at best, or maybe even non-existent.

-“The trick will be, when COVID is gone, and we face the opportunity of living in a new way, leading in a different way, versus, ‘Okay.
-Back to usual guys.’
-I think that’s when we’ll notice whether there’s been a change,” Gareth said.
-“But I don’t personally see a huge change.
+”The trick will be, when COVID is gone, and we face the opportunity of living in a new way, leading in a different way, versus, ’Okay.
+Back to usual, everyone.’
+I think that’s when we’ll notice whether there’s been a change,” Gareth says. ”But I don’t personally see a huge change.
 I hear a lot of narrative around it, but I don’t think there’s necessarily been a shift.”

 Being open in the work context is difficult, but Gareth highlights that it’s something we have to become comfortable with.

 What used to be a parent-to-child management needs to progress to become an adult-to-adult dynamic, according to Gareth.
 During the hiring process, companies want to bring in the best individuals and the most capable people, yet as soon as they join the company, they become restricted—treated as children.
 In the adult-to-adult model, transparency and vulnerability are embedded in the narrative.
 Gareth’s approach has always been to tell people everything about where they are as a business—the good and the bad, as well as sharing how he feels about it.